An Approach to Building a Sustainable Small Flock Poultry Operation Through Improvement in Nutrition, Food safety, and Marketing

 Abstract:

 Improving the profitability of farm operations is a pillar to sustainability that can be achieved through balanced feeding and enhanced feed efficiency.
 Feed costs account for 70 % of the total cost of production in poultry operation.
-Managing dietary energy is an important aspect of feed nutrient management that directly affects the performance of birds.
+Managing dietary energy is an important aspect of feeding management that directly affects the performance of birds.
 Dietary energy levels play an important role in regulating feed intake, and thus, the intake of overall nutrients.
 Additionally, dietary energy impacts dietary calcium (Ca2+) absorption in the gut of chicken.
 Efficient intestinal Ca2+ absorption is paramount to layer hens to maintain body Ca2+ homeostasis and to fulfill daily Ca2+ needs for egg-shell calcification.
 In the feeding study, an egg-type breed will be evaluated to understand its energy need for optimal performance (feed efficiency) and egg shell quality (Ca2+ absorption).

 Pre-harvest food safety practices play an important role in any animal production system.
 The proposed study will also evaluate impacts of poultry drinking water supplies sanitation practices on bird health, and microbial (food-borne pathogens) safety of eggs.
 Routine swabbing of the eggs and birds (cloacal) will be conducted to check for the prevalence of food borne pathogens and to assess if farm water supplies treatment has any effect on microbial safety of farm produce.